 Every August 7th, a special shrine sunset festival is held.
 The festival is open to all visitors.

 This is a much more compact shrine than Izumo Taisha Grand Shrine, with a different atmosphere.
+It is designated as an important cultural property of the country as a valuable shrine structure including all structures inside the complex including stone structures.
 It is well worth visiting both.

 Thanks for reading!
 Leave me a comment if you liked my journal or follow my story as I hurry towards Izumo Taisha to capture the most revered of all shrines in Japan